-SCOR generates its Non-Life business, part of which is retroceded internally to SI, both through brokers and through direct relationships with insurance company clients.
+SCOR Group generates its P&C business both through brokers and through direct relationships with insurance company clients.
+A part of this business is retroceded internally to SI.
 The risk for SI is mainly the concentration of premiums written through a limited number of brokers.
 A significant reduction in the business generated through these brokers could potentially reduce premium volume and net income.